-Christmas Island Fly Fishing Tips, Packing List, and AdviceMay 16, 2017
+Christmas Island Fly Fishing Tips, Packing List, and AdviceJanuary 10, 2018

 Everything You Need to Know About Fly Fishing on Christmas Island

-Ok maybe not "everything" but this is a hell of a start.
-We'll be posting our 2019 Christmas Island Fly Fishing Trip dates very soon, you can watch our website for upcoming trips if you would like to personally travel with Red's.
+It's winter time and many anglers are planning Christmas Island trips, let me start by saying Red's is your source for planning this trip.
+We'll be posting additional 2019 Christmas Island Fly Fishing Trip dates very soon, you can watch our website for upcoming trips if you would like to personally travel with Red's.
 After a few recent trips to other destinations I made a few tweaks to this article and I hope you find it helpful for planning your trip to Christmas Island.
 Contact me personally at firstname.lastname@example.org with any gear needs or if you would like to book a trip.

 Right now I'm the guy struggling to contain a huge smile in an Economy Class Flight on a Hawaiian Airlines flight inbound to Seattle, WA.
 I'm wedged between two heavy tourists with sharp elbows, so most people are probably wondering "what could that weirdo possibly be smiling about?"Must have just polished of a double scotch.
 My smile is weary, but satisfied, and I am truly overwhelmed by an amazing week of fly fishing.
 No scotch required to keep me smiling.